Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ankit Gupta

-I would prefer not to provide that because we not track these numbers on that objective level.
+I would prefer not to provide it because we do not track these numbers on that objective level.
 Thank you.

 Ankit Gupta

 Okay.
 Okay.
-If you can tell us how is that, how has been the performance of Sharon for this quarter?
+And sir, on Sharon, if you can tell us how is that — how has been the performance of Sharon for this quarter?
 So like how is it performing?
-How has been the performance in Q3 nine months.
+How has been the performance in Q3 and nine months?

 Lokesh Bhasin

 Yes.
-So as we said earlier, also all business areas has kicked in in over this performance for quarter three, FY26.
-And yes, Sharon has also been a good part of our overall growth since from its acquisition and as of now it has been contributing and well on both top line as well as bottom line part.
+So as we said earlier also, all business areas has kicked in, in this performance for quarter three FY ’26.
+And yes, Sharon has also been a good part of our overall growth since from its acquisition and as of now, it has been contributing and well on both top line as well as bottom line part.

 Ankit Gupta